-Colcannon is a favorite Irish recipe and a particular on St Patrick's Day.
-Seriously, what is not to like, creamy mashed potatoes, fresh, crunchy curly kale, a bite of spring onions and lashings of butter.
+Colcannon is a favorite Irish recipe and especially on St Patrick's Day.
+Seriously, what is not to like—creamy mashed potatoes, fresh, crunchy curly kale, a bit of spring onions, and pats of butter.

-The dish is the perfect accompaniment to many traditional Irish dishes, not least a hearty Irish stew.
-See a few alternatives to the traditional recipe and a little of the history below.
+The dish is the perfect accompaniment to many traditional Irish dishes, not the least of which is a hearty Irish stew.
+See a few variations to the traditional recipe and a little of the history below.

-- Simmer the potatoes in lightly salted water until cooked—when pierced with a sharp knife the potato is soft in the middle.
+- Simmer the potatoes in lightly salted water until cooked—when pierced with a sharp knife, the potato will be soft in the middle.

-- Blanch the curly kale in boiling water for one minute.
+- Blanch the curly kale in boiling water for 1 minute.
 Drain and reserve.

-- Chop half of the spring onions roughly and the other half finely.
-Add the roughly chopped scallions/spring onions to the drained kale and pulse in a blender for 10 seconds.
+- Add the roughly chopped spring onions to the drained kale and pulse in a blender for 10 seconds.

 - Drain the potatoes and add the butter.
 When the butter has melted, mash the potatoes until smooth and creamy.
 Add the kale mixture and mix.

-- Finally, add the finely chopped scallions/spring onions and season to taste.
+- Finally, add the finely chopped spring onions and season to taste.

 A Brief History of the Folklore Surrounding Colcannon

 Colcannon was traditionally used for predicting marriage on Halloween.
-Charms were hidden in the mashed potatoes and any unmarried girl who found one would place socks with spoonfuls of Colcannon and the charms on their front door handle.
-The first man to enter the house was their intended.
+Charms were hidden in the mashed potatoes and any unmarried girl who found one would place socks with spoonfuls of Colcannon and the charms on her front door handle.
+The first man to enter the house was her intended.
 Goodness, that must have been a worrying time waiting to see who arrived.